freekieb7/slim-skeleton/README.md

-# slim-skeleton
+# Slim 4 Skeleton
-Slim 4 skeleton
+Slim 4 skeleton for a minimalistic start